 Is your dirt bike backfiring and you’re wondering if it’s safe?
-Whether you’re new to dirt biking or just want to quickly fix your bike, you’re in the right place!
+Whether you have a 2 stroke or 4 stroke dirt bike, you’ve found the right place!

 What is a backfire on a dirt bike?

 A backfire is simply an explosion of excess gas, usually in the exhaust, but can also happen in the intake.
 It’s caused by a number of things, such as a lean jetting mixture or a flooded engine.

 2 stroke and 4 stroke dirt bikes can both cause backfiring, but it’s much more common to hear and see it on a 4 stroke engine.

 This is because a 4 stroke typically has higher exhaust gas temperatures, which make it more likely to ignite and combust the gas into an explosion (backfire).

 Can a backfire damage your dirt bike?

 Depending on how bad your backfiring symptoms are, yes, it can damage your dirt bike.
 Whether it’s a jetting issue that can cause excessive wear on your engine, or a big enough backfire that creates enough pressure to damage the intake or exhaust.